leocjj/holbertonschool-interview/0x06-log_parsing/README.md

     All your files must be executable

-## 0. Minimum Operations
-Write a script that reads stdin line by line and computes metrics:
+## Script that reads stdin line by line and computes metrics:

     Input format: <IP Address> - [<date>] "GET /projects/260 HTTP/1.1" <status code> <file size>
     After every 10 lines and/or a keyboard interruption (CTRL + C), print these statistics from the beginning: